Luca Brecel

 Luca Brecel (/nl/; born 8 March 1995) is a Belgian professional snooker player.
 A four-time ranking event winner, Brecel is a former World Snooker Champion, having won the 2023 event by defeating four-time champion Mark Selby in the final.
 Brecel trailed Si Jiahui 5–14 in the semi-final, but recovered to win 17–15.
 This comeback from nine frames behind is the biggest deficit ever overturned in the history of the World Championship at the Crucible Theatre.
 He became the first player from mainland Europe to win the World Championship.

 He was also the first player from mainland Europe to win a ranking event when he won the 2017 China Championship, and then went on to win other ranking events: the 2021 Scottish Open and 2022 Championship League.
 He is the youngest player to compete in the World Snooker Championship making his debut in 2012, aged 17 years and 45 days losing to Stephen Maguire in the first round.

 Brecel won the 2009 European Under-19 title at the age of 14, and turned professional in 2011.
 He reached the top 16 in the world rankings in 2017, and reached his first Triple Crown final at the 2021 UK Championship, but lost 5–10 to Zhao Xintong.
 A week later, he defeated John Higgins 9–5 to win the 2021 Scottish Open.

+Since winning his world title in 2023, Brecel's form has declined.
+Withdrawing from multiple events in the subsequent seasons citing physical health reasons and having reached only one ranking event semi-final, his world ranking had fallen to 43 by the end of 2025.